Skip to main content

 Here's what this transaction does:

-1. Import the HelloWorld definitions from account 0x01
+1. Import the HelloWorld definitions from account 0x06

 2. Uses the createHelloAsset() function to create a resource and move it to newHello

-By not allowing the execute phase to access account storage, we can statically verify which assets and areas of the signers' storage a given transaction can modify.
+By not allowing the execute phase to access account storage and using entitlements, we can statically verify which assets and areas/paths of the signers' account a given transaction can modify.
 Browser wallets and applications that submit transactions for users can use this to show what a transaction could alter, giving users information about transactions that wallets will be executing for them, and confidence that they aren't getting fed a malicious or dangerous transaction from an app or wallet.

 Let's go over the transaction in more detail.
 To create a HelloAsset resource, we accessed the function createHelloAsset() from our contract, and moved the resource it created to the variable newHello.